The Horse Lurja: Mongolia

-In another Mongolian tale translated as Die achtzehnjährige Aigalzoo ("Eighteen-year-old Aigalzu"), a prince and a princess have a beautiful daughter namd Aigalzu, whom they raised in a glass house to protect her from the world.
+In another Mongolian tale translated as Die achtzehnjährige Aigalzoo ("Eighteen-year-old Aigalzu"), a prince and a princess have a beautiful daughter named Aigalzu, whom they raised in a glass house to protect her from the world.
 When she comes of age, they decide to marry her, and set a test for any potential suitors: to guess her name and age.
 A poor monk discovers her name and guesses it right.
 Her mother and father lament this situation, since a monk's life is a hard one.
 She takes with her a mirror shard, a flint and a comb, and goes to live with the monk.
 After three years, she decides to visit her parents, and escapes from the monk.
 Her husband pursues her, and she throws the mirror shard, the flint and the comb to create magical obstacle to hinder the pursuit.
 She takes shelter with an old woman, who adopts her as her child, since the old woman's son died in the war fighting for another prince.
 Aigalzu finds the old woman's dead son's bow and arrow, and is given a talking horse.
 The old woman tells the girl the prince visits her once a month and must not know she is a girl, so she needs to dress in masculine clothes.
 Her horse also advises Aigalzu to act masculine and show interest in masculine activities.
 Eventually she is unmasked and marries the prince.
 One day, the prince has to travel abroad and asks Aigalzu to borrow her horse.
 The horse agrees to be lent, but the prince must not tie him in iron chains.
 Aigalzu gives birth to a boy and her mother-in-law writes her son a letter with the good news.
-However, the letter is intercepted by the same monk Aigalzu spurred once. the monk falsifies a series of letters, which culminates with Aigalzu and her son escaping from the palace on her talking horse.
+However, the letter is intercepted by the same monk Aigalzu spurred once.
+The monk falsifies a series of letters, which culminates with Aigalzu and her son escaping from the palace on her talking horse.
 During the ride, she realizes that one of the horse's legs is stripped bare of its flesh, due to the iron chains the horse was fettered to.
 At a certain distance, the horse loses its strength and tells Aigalzu, after it dies, to use its eyes to create two ravens, its ears to create two foxes, its nostrils to create two tigers, its four legs to create four sandal trees, its skin to create a verdant meadow, its heart and liver to create a rock, and its blood to create a red sea.
 She obeys the horse's instructions.
 Some time later, the monk appears in the meadow.
 Aigalzu and her son climb the four sandal trees to escape from the monk, who chops down each tree with an axe.